 Whenever I need an emotional boost in life, music is my source of inspiration.
 It can at times completely transform my mindset, let alone my mood.
 So whether you’re in need of encouragement or on your solo travels already, I have compiled a playlist of my rock and indie favourites to remind you of how utterly badass and unstoppable you are.

-Not necessarily what you’d immediately think of as your usual travel anthems, the playlist consists of many songs with intense dirty guitars to induce adrenaline and fierce lyrics to inspire independence.
+Not necessarily what you’d immediately think of as your usual travel anthems, this solo female travel playlist consists of many songs with intense dirty guitars to induce adrenaline and fierce lyrics to inspire independence.
 There are a couple of golden oldies thrown in, but most of the music featured has been released in the last few years.
 Oh, and over 70% of the playlist includes female fronted bands for that added touch of girl power.

-You can listen to the full playlist on Spotify below, but continue further for a taste of my personal top six tracks:
+You can listen to the full playlist on Spotify below, but continue further for a taste of my personal top six tracks for solo female travel:

 1. Foo Fighters – ‘Run’